-4. Trenches shall be excavated so that the effective width is maintained within any limit imposed by the design of the pipeline.
+4. Trenches shall be excavated so that the effective width is maintained within any maximum limit imposed by the design of the pipeline and the minimum limit specified in BS EN 1610.
 The sides of excavations shall be adequately supported at all times and, except where permitted, shall not be battered.